facebookresearch/DejaVu/README.md

 ![DejaVuMainFigure](images/FigureDejaVuGithub.jpg)

+This is the codebase for [Do SSL Models Have Déjà Vu?
+A Case of Unintended Memorization in Self-supervised Learning](https://arxiv.org/abs/2304.13850)

 ## Conda Environments

 To reproduce the experiments in the paper, you can create a new conda environment using the following command: